o2r-project/erc-spec/docs/dev-guide/index.md

 ### Why BagIt

-...
+- BagIt is something that preservation experts understand and covers what they care about (bitstream preservation), so it seemed a good fit in the first project vision.
+- BagIt originally was the required packaging for uploading of data, but that has changed.
+Users upload their data and analysis, and then execute the analysis to ensure the output matches what they created themselves.
+This is more important than correct bits, which become relevant again after creation of an ERC when it is stored and a bag is created.

 ### Why Docker

-- (Docker) containers provide an encapsulation mechanism to package all dependencies of an anylsis
+- (Docker) containers provide an encapsulation mechanism to package all dependencies of an analysis
 - during container execution, and substitution, the build in [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) storage only creates copy of files that are changed within the container, thus saving storage capacity
 - volume mounts allow easy substitution of input data and configurations of analysis